Geckos are found all over the world, and they come in many shapes and sizes.

 5. House Gecko

 The house gecko is a type of gecko that lives in urban areas and is often seen around buildings.
-They are usually gray with yellow or orange-colored markings on their backs.
-The patterns on their backs are distinctive to each individual and can change over time.

 House geckos will mate during the rainy season, from November to January, and lay eggs two months later, between February and April.

-6. Gekko Gecko
+6. Crested Gecko

 The crested gecko is endemic to Southeast Asia and is found in Indonesia, Malaysia, Thailand, and the Philippines.

-It is a nocturnal ground-dwelling creature that can often be seen on trees or dangling from branches by its tail.
 The crested gecko feeds on insects and fruit but will eat anything it can find when food sources are scarce.

 These types of geckos in Indonesia have a prehensile tail, which they use to assist them with climbing up smooth surfaces such as tree trunks.